Between Me And You

 It would explain Naruto's behaviour.
 The boy seemed very defensive when Sandaime had last seen him in the hospital.
 Very untrusting and wary.
 Maybe the attacker had told him things… Maybe he knew about the fox?
 Maybe the attacker had played psychological games… It seemed highly likely.
 And for a child as fragile as Naruto…

 Sandaime just couldn't get the submissive "Hai, Hokage-sama" out of his head.
 It seemed wrong compared to Naruto's normal 'old man!' and other things considered rude.
-The last time Sandaime had Naruto conscious, Naruto had seemed strangely docile.
-However, according to the personnel at the hospital, it seemed Naruto's behaviour had changed overnight, and now he was aggressive.
+However, according to the hospital personnel, Naruto had been growing increasingly aggressive and hostile towards them since waking up.

-Of course, Naruto wasn't the only thing in the Sandaime's mind.
+Of course, Naruto wasn't the only thing on the Sandaime's mind.
 There was also the trouble with the Uchiha clan.
 Itachi kept reporting to him and Sandaime was thankful for that.
 Soon, Itachi would have to make his final decision.
-Itachi had pledged loyalty to the village, but in his position, it was possible to turn until he actually fulfilled his mission.
-Sandaime could only imagine Itachi's troubles, especially with his younger brother suddenly getting sick two weeks ago.
+Itachi had pledged loyalty to the village, but in his position, anything would remain possible until his mission had actually been fulfilled.

 There was also this a new village building itself, Sandaime had heard.
 Otogakure, village hidden in sound.
 Not much was known about it, and the investigation squads still hadn't returned.